Does the USAN Council only review applications at its 2 yearly meetings?

 Why is standardized pronunciation important?

 Prescriptions are verbal communications, either oral or written, and should be spelled correctly and consistently.
 By the same token, an oral prescription should be pronounced correctly and consistently.
-With written prescriptions, and when considering proposed names, the USAN Council must take into account things like name conflicts, correct stem usage, appropriate prefixes, etc., as well as differences in things like handwriting and individual accents.
+With written prescriptions, and when considering proposed names, the USAN Council must take into account things such as name conflicts, correct stem usage, appropriate prefixes, etc., as well as differences in things such as handwriting and individual accents.

 For this reason, the basic pronunciation should be definite, just as the spelling is definite.
-Prescriptions are transmitted orally from a physician to a patient or office aide or directly to a pharmacist or pharmacy technician in a hospital or store pharmacy, through a nurse or nurse's aide in a hospital, etc. In addition to this, the age of technology and voice recognition is upon us and the requirements of oral prescribing through computers and other electronic devices must be recognized.
+Prescriptions are transmitted orally from a physician to a patient or office aide or directly to a pharmacist or pharmacy technician in a hospital or store pharmacy, through a nurse or nurse's aide in a hospital, etc. The age of technology and voice recognition is upon us and the requirements of oral prescribing through computers and other electronic devices must be recognized.

 Can I request a refund from USAN?

 Refunds are no longer possible once the USAN Council initiates the application review.